Senate Moves to End ASUU Strike, Summons Education Minister, NUC Boss Over Funding Crisis

 “We have heard from ASUU and will convey their grievances to the appropriate authorities.

-“Our goal is to ensure that students return to the classrooms as quickly as possible and that the issues responsible for this recurring crisis are permanently resolved.”
+“Our goal is to ensure that students return to the classrooms as quickly as possible and that the issues responsible for this recurring crisis are permanently resolved,” he said.

-Earlier, the National President of ASUU, Prof. Christopher Piwuna, told the joint Senate committees that the ongoing two-week warning strike was a result of the Federal Government’s persistent failure to honour past agreements and adequately fund the university system.
+Earlier, the National President of ASUU, Professor Christopher Piwuna, told the joint Senate committees that the ongoing two-week warning strike was a result of the federal government’s persistent failure to honour past agreements and adequately fund the university system.

 He expressed frustration that despite repeated commitments by successive administrations to reposition the university system, no meaningful progress had been made.